tehrysz/python-password-manager/README.md

 1- Run the program and follow the on-screen instructions to add or recover passwords.

-2- The "passwords.dat" file will be created in the same folder where the program is located, and this is where your encrypted passwords will be stored.
+2- The "senhas.dat" file will be created in the same folder where the program is located, and this is where your encrypted passwords will be stored.

 Português - BR